Ibasen's 430-year history

 Kansei 4 (1792)

-Ukiyoe on fans begins to be handled in earnest.
-At the time, popular Ukiyo-e artistToyokuni Utagawa Iand other genius painters.Kuniyoshiand his contemporariesHiroshigeand others, and spread the name "Ibaya" throughout Edo.
+round fanThe company begins to deal with Ukiyo-e in earnest in popular Ukiyo-e artists at that time.Toyokuni Utagawa Iand other genius painters.Kuniyoshiand his contemporariesHiroshigeand others, and spread the name "Ibaya" throughout Edo.

 From around the first year of Bunka era (1804~1818) to the end of the Edo period